PapaPeach/PeachHUD/README.md

 # CUSTIOMIZATION
 Easily accessible customization is a planned feature of PeachHUD.
 Currently there are some customization options, though they may not be fully functional at this time.

-All the customizations can be found inside the Customizations folder and from there all you need to do is:
+All the customizations can be found inside the **customizations** folder and to enable them you will need to do:

 **1)** Open the customization file you would like to apply